roca-tax/roca-tax-website/content/_index.md

 ## Professional Tax Preparation & Accounting Services in Rochester, NY

 At Roca Tax, we understand that tax preparation and accounting can be complex and overwhelming.
-That's why we're committed to providing professional, reliable, and personalized service to help you navigate your financial responsibilities with confidence.
+That's why we're committed to providing professional, reliable, and personalized service in English and in Spanish to help you navigate your financial responsibilities with confidence.

 ## Our Commitment to Excellence